TheGreenSlash/TheGreenSlash/README.md

 - 👋 Hi, I’m @TheGreenSlash
 - 👀 I’m interested in video game development.
-- 🌱 I’m currently learning python and C#
+- 🌱 I’m currently learning python, C#, C, javascript, CSS , HTML.
 - 💞️ I’m looking to collaborate on anything beginner friendly.
-- 📫 How to reach me ...
+- 📫 How to reach me: ronakverma121@gmail.com

 <!---
 TheGreenSlash/TheGreenSlash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.